athithyaaselvam/Movie-Recommendation-Engine/README.md

 PHASE 2:

 • Task 1:
-Task 1a: Implement a program which, given a genre, identifies and reports the top-4 latent semantics/topics using
+Task 1a: Implement a program which, given a genre, identifies and reports the top-4 latent semantics/topics using ∗ PCA in TF-IDF space of tags, ∗ SVD in TF-IDF space of tags, and
+∗ LDA in the space of tags.

 Task 1b: Implement a program which, given a genre, identifies and reports the top-4 latent semantics/topics using